Investigating Memorization in Video Diffusion Models: Defining and measuring video memorization

 Instead of using a direct metric to evaluate motion memorization, they propose an indirect approach: comparing the fidelity of generated videos when conditioned on the original and varied versions of the initial frame.
 They found that conditioning on the original frame resulted in high-fidelity outputs due to perfect memorization of both content and motion, while conditioning on variants led to artifacts attributed to the model's memorization of motion patterns from the training videos.

-However, this definition and evaluation have several limitations: \begin{enumerate} \item \textbf{Limited applicability}: The method applies only to I2V scenarios and cannot be extended to other types of generations, such as unconditional or text-conditional. \item \textbf{Ambiguity in definition and evaluation}: The reliance on fidelity as a proxy for motion memorization introduces ambiguity, as high fidelity can also result from content memorization or other factors unrelated to motion.
-This approach fails to isolate the contribution of memorized motion patterns and draw reliable conclusions about motion memorization. \item \textbf{Inefficiency}: Their method is resource-intensive, requiring numerous video generations to compute the FVD for fidelity assessment.
-The lack of a one-to-one similarity metric between individual generation-training pairs further reduces practicality and efficiency. \end{enumerate}
+However, this definition and evaluation have several limitations: \textit{Firstly}, its applicability is limited in that it applies only to I2V scenarios and cannot be extended to other types of generations, such as unconditional or text-conditional. \textit{Secondly}, the reliance on fidelity as a proxy for motion memorization introduces ambiguity, as high fidelity can also result from content memorization or other factors unrelated to motion.
+This approach fails to isolate the contribution of memorized motion patterns and to draw reliable conclusions about motion memorization. \textit{Lastly}, it is resource-intensive, requiring numerous video generations to compute the FVD for fidelity assessment.
+The lack of a one-to-one similarity metric between individual generation-training pairs further reduces practicality and efficiency.